Consensys/doc.teku/docs/reference/cli/index.md

 Forces the beacon node to stay subscribed to all subnets regardless of the number of validators.
 The default is `false`.

-When set to `true` and running a low number of validators, Teku subscribes and unsubscribes from subnets as needed for the running validators.
+When set to `false` and running a low number of validators, Teku subscribes and unsubscribes from subnets as needed for the running validators.

 This option is primarily for users running an external validator client and load balancing it across multiple beacon nodes.
 Without this flag, depending on how requests are load balanced, the beacon nodes may not have subscribed to the required subnets and be unable to produce aggregates.